prasadnarwadkar/MongoDBNodejsWebApi/README.md

 - Install MongoDB locally (localhost port 27017) i.e. `mongodb://127.0.0.1:27017`.
 Let the default database `test` be used.
 Alternatively, please create a database of your choice and update the MongoDB URI.
 - Simply run `node app.js` for the main API that serves entities like patients, doctors, etc.
 - For Auth API, run `node .\server\index.js`.
 This Auth API supports scenarios like register sign up, login, logout etc.
-- These APIs are used by the Angular example [here](https://github.com/prasadnarwadkar/AngularExample).
+- These APIs are used by the Angular app (Hospital Management System) [here](https://github.com/prasadnarwadkar/AngularExample).
 Please update the URIs of this APIs in that angular app's env settings.
 - If you run the Angular app for the first time, please register yourself as a user.
 - Then run the following commands in MongoDB shell to setup admin user and roles.